 Cross-device analytics is a feature specific to traditional Adobe Analytics that allows you to understand how people operate across devices.
 It offers two workflows to link device data together: field-based stitching and the device graph.

 Cross-channel analysis is a use case specific to Customer Journey Analytics that allows you to understand how people operate across both devices and channels.
 It stitches a dataset’s person ID, allowing that dataset to be seamlessly combined with other datasets.
 This feature operates in design similarly to cross-device analytics field-based stitching, but the implementation is different due to differing data architecture between traditional Analytics and Customer Journey Analytics.
 See Stitching and the cross-channel analysis use case for more information.

-Adobe handles GDPR and CCPA requests in accordance with local and international laws.
+Adobe handles privacy requests in accordance with local and international laws.
 Adobe offers the Adobe Experience Platform Privacy Service to submit data access and deletion requests.
 The requests apply to both the original and rekeyed datasets.